 uLaw does not introduce user-lawyers to users and is in no way remunerated for any business intermediation.
 Clientele growth is exclusively up to user-lawyers and uLaw intends to facilitate this process through its services. uLaw is therefore not remunerated when users enter into contact via uLaw or its services but will invoice a fee for its services if and to the extent that services are rendered by a user to another user.

 uLaw intends to establish a great level of transparency in the lawyer-client relationship and is convinced that one of the most crucial aspects of said transparency consists in a clear and comprehensive communication as to the various aspects of their work and case.
-Among other, the predictability of the time necessitated to handle the case and of the correlative professional fees that should be due are key to ensure a healthy management of cases, such as a clear and complete explanation by the lawyer of tasks necessitated in order to be able to answer the client’s question. uLaw is convinced that a crucial element for a successful collaboration relies upon clarity regarding the work to be done, the expected timing and budget as well as regular contacts between the lawyer and his/her client concerning, among other, the amount of fees in order to avoid their accumulation without a clear consent from the client.
+Among other, the predictability of the time necessitated to handle the case and of the correlative professional fees that should be due are key to ensure a healthy management of cases, such as a clear and complete explanation by the lawyer of tasks necessitated in order to be able to answer the client’s question. uLaw is convinced that a crucial element for a successful collaboration relies upon clarity regarding the work to be done, the expected timing and budget as well as regular contacts between the lawyer and his/her client concerning, among other, the amount of fees and their evolution in order to avoid accumulation of legal fees without a clear consent from the client.

 Once a Milestone is reached, user-clients are notified and asked to review the statement of fees and disbursement, to verify the achievement of the Milestone and to pay the corresponding invoice.